-The compiler has a setting (Warning Level) that specifies the threshold such that only warnings with level not higher that this threshold are emitted.
-When this parameter is set at A, a warning for a particular code line is shown only if it is permitted for this line and its level is A or lower.
+The compiler has a setting (Warning Level) that specifies the threshold, such that only warnings with a level not higher that this threshold are emitted.
+When this parameter is set at A, a warning for a particular code line is shown only if it is permitted for this line, and its level is A or lower.

 Let's see how the FAIL with #pragma warning (default) manifests itself.

 FAIL 1.
 The warning C9001 is disabled by default.
 The code in the header file uses #pragma warning(default:9001) to "restore" the warning suppressed in a small code piece.

 Why would it do so, when the warning is already disabled?
 The list of Visual C++ warnings disabled by default changes from version to version, as more and more warnings get added into it.
 If code was initially written for Visual C++ 7, where C9001 was enabled by default, and is now compiled in Visual C++ 10 where it is disabled, then this construct is meaningless, and/or it could be a piece of legacy code.